Frequently Asked Questions

 The Minneapolis & Saint Paul Home Tour’s theme involves homeowners being present.
 We do understand that one adult may need to focus on being with the children elsewhere during the tour.
 Some children will enjoy helping with the tour for a while.

-Typically, January 15 is the deadline for nominating a home for that year’s tour.
+2017 Update: We are still in need of homes, particularly in Saint Paul.
+Typically, mid-January is the deadline for nominating a home for that year’s tour.
 This allows time to meet with the homeowners, organize the tour, line up the sponsorships and coordinate all levels of publicity.
-After January 15, homes may be accepted if they help to accomplish geographic distribution, clustering, and other Tour goals.
-Early submissions are encouraged so that they can be seen before January 15.
+After mid-January, homes may be accepted if they help to accomplish geographic distribution, clustering, and other Tour goals, so keep them coming.
+After February, submissions would be considered for the next year.

-Contact Margo Ashmore at firstname.lastname@example.org to receive sponsor information.
+Email Margo Ashmore to receive sponsor information, or call 612-867-4874.
 Sponsorships assure that the tour is professionally organized, managed and promoted.

 Financial institutions, real estate professionals, development initiatives and other housing-related or city-living related concerns are also welcome to use this forum as sponsors.